 James and Neel also answered a number of audience questions, such as whether we can expect similar passporting and dealing with uncertainties as a B2C DeFi startup.
 Neel spoke of paying attention to how new and emerging protocols and innovation will be thought of and regulated.
 James cautioned the audience to understand when regulations apply, such as when bitcoin is treated as a currency and whether companies may need to register as an MSB in the US even if they are only handling bitcoin.

 After the main discussion, James and Neel also responded to numerous audience questions.

 You can rewatch the full webinar here.

 Stay tuned for the next webinar by signing up for our newsletter below.
 Considering starting your KYC program?
-Try Passbase for free.
+Sign up with Passbase here.